-All maintenance or service requests should be scheduled by contacting the Building Management Office.
-You may also submit requests through workorder@1670broadway.com.
+All maintenance or service requests should be submitted through our service request portal.
 Designated tenant representatives can submit requests via www.1670broadway.com/service-requests.
 Building engineers are on site Monday through Friday from 6AM through 6PM.
 Should an emergency maintenance situation occur outside of these hours, please contact the Lobby Attendant at (303) 861-5333 or by selecting extension #117 if you called the Building Management Office main telephone number.
 A management staff member will be contacted.